Join the Product Giving Revolution

 Continue to inspire product giving in the UK and internationally, by innovating and delivering the best experience to our stakeholder groups – companies, charities and funders.

 We will continue to develop our thought-leadership, working with specialists to further our knowledge and understanding of the sector and demonstrate its far-reaching benefits and potential for growth.
 We will also support charities in our network to measure their impact.
+We've now launched our Impact Assessment Guide in conjunction with this commitment.

 Continue to advocate product giving through bold, cause-related awareness campaigns like Hygiene Poverty.
 We will work to move product giving up the agenda and position it as an easy-win for retailers and manufacturers to deliver on their corporate responsibility goals.
 We believe donating your product can be a most powerful demonstration of your corporate social responsibility values.